Poking Holes: Looking for Gaps in LIGO/Virgo's Black Hole Population: Acknowledgements

 \section{Acknowledgements}

 This research has made use of data, software and/or web tools obtained from the Gravitational Wave Open Science Center (\url{https://www.gw-openscience.org/}), a service of LIGO Laboratory, the LIGO Scientific Collaboration and the Virgo Collaboration.
 This work benefited from access to the University of Oregon high performance computer, Talapas.
-This material is based upon work supported in part by the National Science Foundation under Grant PHY-1807046.
+This material is based upon work supported in part by the National Science Foundation under Grant PHY-1807046 and work supported by NSF’s LIGO Laboratory which is a major facility fully funded by the National Science Foundation.

 \software{ \textsc{Astropy}~\citep{2018AJ....156..123A}, \textsc{NumPy}~\citep{harris2020array}, \textsc{SciPy}~\citep{2020SciPy-NMeth}, \textsc{Matplotlib}~\citep{Hunter:2007}, \textsc{seaborn}~\citep{waskom2020seaborn}, \textsc{bilby}~\citep{Ashton_2019}, \textsc{GWPopulation}~\citep{Talbot_2019} }